Quran-7:20 Surah Al-araf English Translation,Transliteration and Tafsir(Tafseer).

 Transliteration:( Fawaswasa lahumash Shaitaanu liyubdiya lahumaa maa wooriya 'anhumaa min saw aatihimaa wa qaala maa nahaakumaa Rabbukumaa 'an haazihish shajarati illaaa an takoonaa malakaini aw takoonaa minal khaalideen )

-20. Then the devil put evil suggestions in their hearts (34) so that he may open to them the things of their shame (35) which were hidden from them and said: "Your Lord has forbidden you from this tree only because you may not become two angels or become immortals (36).
+20. Then the devil whispered to them, to make apparent to them their shame [34], which was concealed from them, and he said, "Your Lord has not forbidden you from this tree except that you become two angels or become of the immortal ones" [35].
+(Kanzul Imaan Translation)

 Surah Al-Araf Ayat 20 Tafsir (Commentry)